F.A.Qs & Common Concerns

 Presentation matters and will continue to matter in the online space.
 A modern website needs to have a simple, beautiful interface that is easy to use and gorgeous to look at, whether you're a yoga instructor, an attorney, or a restaurant owner.

 Can I track metrics?

 Analytics are included with each website and it’s easy to add Google Analytics tracking to your website.
 I'll also walk you through the desktop metrics module and the metrics app that lets you use any mobile device to access page views, visitor statistics, sales, and track social media so you're always informed.
 The app is currently available for iOS and Android devices at no extra cost.

 I can do it myself.

-Yes, you probably can, but it will likely not be very good (no offence).
+Yes, you probably can, but it will likely not be what you imagined .
 It has been my experience that people who opt to do their own sites often give up when it turns out to not be as easy as they imagined.
-Further, clients who chose to manage their own websites after the build ended up accidentally making blank pages, creating dead links, and letting content go out of date, making their websites frustrating and unpleasant to navigate.
+Further, clients who chose to manage their own websites after the build ended up accidentally making blank pages, creating dead links, and letting content go out of date, making their sites frustrating and unpleasant to navigate.
 The only thing more unprofessional than not having a website is having one that is unappealing or outdated.

 Can I Keep my Current Domain?

 Of course, your domain is always yours.
 I'll help you set it up so that your address points at your new Squarespace website.

 Is this right for me?

 Squarespace may not be perfect for everyone, but it is ideal for any small business owner, entrepreneur, or blogger who doesn't have an IT team to help keep all the technical stuff up to date but still values clean, modern design.
 If you have an enterprise with complex IT requirements, databases, or lots of dynamic content, a Squarespace website may not be the right fit.